ozakary/data-RuP/lammps-mlmd_simulations/README.md

 ## Simulation Overview

-The MLMD simulations use the fine-tuned MACE potential (`fine-tuned_mace-mp-0b3-medium_compiled.model-lammps.pt`) to perform long NpT molecular dynamics runs far beyond what is accessible with direct AIMD.
-Each simulation runs for **100 ps** (50000 steps at 2 fs timestep) with a fully flexible simulation cell (triclinic NPT ensemble).
+The MLMD simulations use the fine-tuned MACE potential (`fine-tuned_mace-mp-0b3-medium_vf_compiled.model-lammps.pt`) to perform long NpT molecular dynamics runs far beyond what is accessible with direct AIMD.
+Each simulation runs for **110 ps** (110000 steps at 1 fs timestep, 10 ps equilibration and 100  ps production) with a fully flexible simulation cell (triclinic NPT ensemble).

 ---